-In this tutorial we’ll go over basic graph analysis using the GraphX API.
-The goal of this tutorial is to show you how to use the GraphX API to perform graph analysis.
-We’re going to be doing this with publicly available bike data from the Bay Area Bike Share portal.
-We’re going to be specifically analyzing the second year of data.
+This topic covers basic graph analysis using the GraphX API.
+The goal of this tutorial is to show you how to use the GraphX API to perform graph analysis, using publicly available bike data from the Bay Area Bike Share portal, specifically analyzing the second year of data.

-As mentioned, in this example we’ll be using Bay Area bike share data.
-This data is free for use by the public on the website linked above.
-The way we’re going to orient our analysis is by making every vertex a station and each trip will become an edge connecting two stations.
+This Bay Area bike share data used in this example is free for use by the public on the website linked above.
+The way you’re going to orient your analysis is by making every vertex a station and each trip an edge connecting two stations.
 This creates a directed graph.

-To get the data into your workspace, you’re going to want to download the data and unzip it on your computer.
-After you’ve unzipped the files, upload the 201508_station_data.csv and the 201508_trip_data.csv using the Tables UI in Databricks.
+To get the data into your workspace, download the data and unzip it on your computer.
+After you’ve unzipped the files, upload 201508_station_data.csv and 201508_trip_data.csv using one of the methods in Accessing Data.

-Be sure not to do any changing of column types or preprocessing before upload as it’s not necessary in this example.
-After the files upload as a table, we can import them as DataFrames into Databricks below.
-I’ve named the tables
+It is unnecessary to change column types or do preprocessing before upload in this example.
+After the files upload as a table, you can import them as DataFrames into Databricks.
+The tables in the example are named

 val bikeStations = sqlContext.sql("SELECT * FROM sf_201508_station_data") val tripData = sqlContext.sql("SELECT * FROM sf_201508_trip_data")

-It can often times be helpful to look at the exact schema to ensure that
+It can often be helpful to look at the exact schema to ensure that

 you have the right types associated with the right columns.
 In this case

-We’re going to need to perform imports before we can continue.
-We’re going to import a variety of SQL functions that are going to make working with DataFrames much easier and we’re going to import everything that we’re going to need from GraphX.
+You must perform imports before you can continue.
+In this case, you’ll import a variety of SQL functions that make working with DataFrames much easier, and you’ll import everything that you need from GraphX.

 import org.apache.spark.graphx._ import org.apache.spark.rdd.RDD

-Now that we’ve imported our data, we’re going to need to build our graph.
-To do so we’re going to do two things.
-We are going to build the structure of the vertices (or nodes) and we’re going to build the structure of the edges.
+Now that you’ve imported your data, you need to build your graph.
+You will build the structure of the vertices (or nodes) and the structure of the edges.

-You may have noticed that we have station ids inside of our
+You may have noticed that you have station ids inside your

-bikeStations data but not inside of our trip data.
+bikeStations data but not inside your trip data.
 This complicates

-things because we have to ensure that we have numerical data for GraphX.
+things because you have to ensure that you have numerical data for GraphX.

 That means that the vertices have to be identifiable with a numeric

-value not a string value like station name.
-Therefore we have to perform
+value, not a string value like station name.
+Therefore you have to perform

-some joins to ensure that we have those ids associated with each trip.
+some joins to ensure that you have those ids associated with each trip.

 val justStations = bikeStations .selectExpr("float(station_id) as station_id", "name") .distinct() val completeTripData = tripData .join(justStations, tripData("Start Station") === bikeStations("name")) .withColumnRenamed("station_id", "start_station_id") .drop("name") .join(justStations, tripData("End Station") === bikeStations("name")) .withColumnRenamed("station_id", "end_station_id") .drop("name")